top of page

-You are allowed to peek because we are not all biblical students.
+It's OK to peek for answers to this difficult quiz because we are not all biblical students.

 Who wrote the Bible?

-a.
-Noah while he was on the Ark.
+1. a.
+Noah, while he was on the Ark.

 b.
 Moses during his forty years in the desert.